demisto/content-docs/docs/concepts/demisto-sdk.md

 Cortex XSOAR is an open source product, it's code can be found on a public repository on GitHub and thus it very visible.
 With that there comes a responsibility to identify and eliminate any secrets before they find their way to our repository and even our pull requests.

-* Please note **this command is not fool proof and a manual review of the files is still highly recommended**.
+> Please note: **this command is not fool proof and a manual review of the files is still highly recommended**.

 #### Examples and Use Cases:
  - Detect secrets in your files: